Infrared Sauna Therapy For Immune and Detox Support

 On a similar note, from a medical perspective, infrared saunas are more efficient than traditional, wet saunas.

 For example, infrared sauna therapy allows your body to perspire 80 percent water and 20 percent toxins and waste.
-By contrast, traditional steam saunas only allow your body to sweat out 3 percent toxins while 97 percent of the sweat is water.
+By contrast, traditional steam saunas only allow your body to sweat out 3 percent of toxins while 97 percent of the sweat is water.
 This means that infrared saunas are significantly better for detoxification.

 Furthermore, the lower temperature of infrared saunas means that, if you wish, you can stay in them for much longer.
 Many people can stay in an infrared sauna for 30-40 minutes comfortably.
 With a traditional sauna, you generally need to limit your time to 10-15 minutes.
 This can make a huge difference if you’re using a sauna to deal with chronic pain.